 $0.95/ sq ft for Rockwool (Comfortbatt, 3.5 inch)

 3. Wool Batt and Blow-In

-Less common and more expensive, wool batting might be the next insulation batting to consider if you don’t do well with fiberglass or mineral wool.
+Less common and more expensive, wool batting might be the next insulation type to consider if you don’t do well with fiberglass or mineral wool.

 Jeff of Safe Shelters has looked into Oregon Shepard batts and found that they add boric acid, sodium pentaborate decahydrate and a proprietary formulation using a natural protein.

 Black Mountain adds recycled polyester and borate to their NatuWool which is 95% wool with 5% polyester binder and is treated with borax.